matthew-brett/pydagogue/git_annex_from_scratch.md

 * The file has moved to `.git/annex/objects`
 * There's a symlink to that file in the working directory.
-* Git annex added *the symlink* (and not the file itself) to the ordinary git staging area.
+* Git-Annex added *the symlink* (and not the file itself) to the ordinary git staging area.

 In order: